rlee-aviatrix/chargepoint/README.md

 #### Validate Default Routes

-- Validate default routes point to the ENI of the original egress gateway instances.
+- From the AWS Management Console, validate that default routes point to the ENI of the original egress gateway instances.

 ### Rollback Spoke And Transit Gateways